eertay/Digital-Meter-Reading/README.md

-# MATLAB OCR ENGINE / Digital Meter Reading Project
+# MATLAB OCR ENGINE / Python Digital Meter Reading Project

-AMR (automatic meter reading) project for digital meters, built with MATLAB OCR Engine using basic OCR and image processing knowledge.
+This is an AMR (automatic meter reading) project for digital meters, built using MATLAB's OCR Engine and the Image Processing Toolbox.

 ## **OCR**

-Conversion of images typed, handwritten or printed text into machine-encoded text.
+Aims to convert images containing typed, handwritten or printed text and numbers into machine-encoded text.
 Widely used form is the data entry from printed papers.
-Aim is to digitize these texts, so that they can be electronically edited for AI, computer vision or pattern recognition research.
+The main goal is to digitise these texts, so that they can be electronically edited for AI, computer vision or pattern recognition research.

 **for more info:** https://github.com/kba/awesome-ocr